 Enterprise Replication always gives the time of day in 24-hour time.
 For example, 19:30 is 7:30 P.M.
-Enterprise Replication always gives times with respect to the local time, unless the TZ environment variable is set.
+Enterprise Replication always gives time as the local time, unless the TZ environment variable is set.
 However, Enterprise Replication stores times in the global catalog in Greenwich Mean Time (GMT).

-The -a time option lets you specify the day on which an action should occur.
+The --at=time option specifies the day on which replication occurs.
 The string time can have the following formats:

-Day of week
+• Day of week

 To specify a specific day of the week, give either the long or short form of the day, followed by a period and then the time.
-For example, --at=Sunday.18:40 or -a Sun.18:40 specifies that the action should occur every Sunday at 6:40 P.M.
+For example, --at=Sunday.18:40 or -a Sun.18:40 specifies that replication occurs every Sunday at 6:40 P.M.